How To Become an HVAC Technician

 Kenneth LeClair, lab trainer at Daikin, shared, “A training program is essential.
 It gives you a basic understanding of refrigeration systems, troubleshooting, diagnostics… a technical education is a must.”

 HVACR technicians who handle refrigerants must also be certified in proper refrigerant handling as required by the U.S. Environmental Protection Agency (EPA).
-In HVACR school, you’ll learn how to prepare for certification exams.
+In HVACR school, you’ll be taught how to prepare for certification exams.
 Some states and localities may also require HVACR technicians to obtain a license.

 To succeed in the field, HVACR technicians need to know skills like: